sachajw/devops-adventure/README.md

 ## Disclaimer:
 - Please read and explore the documentation for each subject
 - This is a navigational map in the spirit of [Abraham Ortelius](https://en.wikipedia.org/wiki/Abraham_Ortelius)
-- Google is your friend for when you get stuck
+- Google is your friend for when you get lost
 - Please help us improve the cartography
-- To answer your question "Yes it is hard"
+- To answer your question "Yes it is hard" but you can do it
+- If Abraham Ortelius could draw maps in the 1500s without our modern day technology you can definitely do this
+- Abraham Ortelius was a DevOps Engineer and Microservices pioneer by containerising the world through cartography

 ## Organisations
 - [CNCF](https://www.cncf.io/)